 Plenty, and financial wellness ranks high on the list.
 In fact, about 80% of employees say they have financial stress due to a lack of savings and financial preparedness -- and 65% of employees have less than $1,000 in savings for unexpected events

 While financial stress is a common theme, across generations employees have different benefit needs.
-Younger employees are overloaded with student loan debt, older employees are worrying about providing for their children’s educations and saving for retirement.
+Younger employees are overloaded with student loan debt, older employees are worried about providing for their children’s educations and saving for retirement.
 Voluntary benefits align with employee financial wellness and provide other features to meet employees’ needs including group savings and discounts and education and support tools.
 Mercer’s National Survey found that 60% of employers say they are offering VB as a way to reduce employee financial stress.

 Voluntary benefits that protect your employees financially can be a very worthwhile investment.
 When employees are stressed with their financial situation, that stress interferes with their ability to focus and be productive at work.